shrek1802/locksmith-companion-database/README.md

 # Merged Database Packs for app

-This conatains all the Json files for the app
+This conatains the full database for the app